locksleyu/TODOList/TODOList/README.md

 - HomeView: The initial view that is shown ("home page") that contains information about the app.
 It has a Start button to jump to the main page
 - MainView: The main view of the app that shows all of the TODO items and has a filter picker for showing all tasks, completed tasks, or active tasks.
 - EditView: The view used to edit an item.
 Trigged by the MainView via a left swpie and choosing the "edit" item
 - AddView: The view used to add a new item.
-Triggered by the MainView via the "Add item" option.
+Triggered by the MainView via the "Add task" option.

 There are also two other files of note: